alixlam/fmristroke/docs/outputs.rst

 Coregistration
 ~~~~~~~~~~~~~~
-The ROI mask is added to the coregistration plot.
+The ROI mask (in red) is added to the coregistration plot.

 .. figure:: _static/sub-027_ses-1week_task-rest_run-02_space-T1w_desc-reglesion_bold.svg